mdraselmiah95/optimistic-doc/docs/intro.md

 The classic template will automatically be added to your project after you run the command:

+### What you'll need

+To change new thing to test the new one.

 ```bash
 npm init docusaurus@latest my-website classic
 ```